Linuturk/www.onitato.com/content/articles/no_hassle_blog_automation.markdown

 1. Create a public repository for your code.
 Use whatever name you want.
 I suggest you allow Github to create the README.md file for you automatically.
 1. Clone this repository to your local machine.
 1. As discussed in the Pelican section, use **pelican-quickstart** to setup the necessary files on your local workstation.
-Feel free to push your changes to your repository. **Caution:** Make sure nothing in your code contains sensative information.
+Feel free to push your changes to your repository. **Caution:** Make sure nothing in your code contains sensitive information.
 Once added to a git repository, it is available forever, even if you delete the local copy.
 1. Edit the settings for your repository, and choose ** Service Hooks**.
-Locate **Jenkins GitHub Plugin** in the list, and enter your Jenkins Hook URL.
+Locate **Jenkins Github Plugin** in the list, and enter your Jenkins Hook URL.
 Don't forget to activate the hook and Update settings.

 ### pyrax